First Aberdeen bus route 15

 Route 15 is a bus route in Aberdeen operated by First Aberdeen.
-It operates every half hour.
+It operates every 40 minutes throughout the day.

 History

 Route number 15 was formerly allocated to a route via Union Street between the beach and either Craigiebuckler or Airyhall.
 In July 2022, this route was withdrawn as part of a wider timetable change that saw a new route 15 introduced between Countesswells and Balnagask.
 The changes were met with criticism as it left Footdee without a bus service.

 The new route to Countssells was also criticised as local residents claimed that Countesswells Road is too narrow for buses to pass other vehicles safely.
 First conducted a site visit in July 2022 and stated they deemed the road to be suitable.

+Route 15 no longer serves Countesswells which is now served by an extension to route 11.
+The number 11 bus previously terminated at Woodend.